Determine Foot Pronation: What Type of Pronator Are You?

 Selecting The Right Running Shoes

 When a person wears the correct shoe type with shock absorption for their pronation type, they can help get rid of any current physical problems related to pronation issues.
 Runners can also prevent major problems by wearing the correct shoe type.
-Those who are over pronators are urged to wear motion control shoes.
-Under pronators should wear cushioned shoes to enhance shock dispersion.
+Those who over-pronate are urged to wear motion control shoes, while those who under-pronate should wear cushioned shoes to enhance shock dispersion.
 Neutral pronators (those who have no natural pronation problems) are urged to wear stability shoes to make sure they stay a neutral pronator.

 Many sporting goods stores carry shoes made for people with different types of pronation.
 The comfort and fit of shoes are very important regardless of what type of pronation is occurring.
 Regardless of this, it's a good idea to shop around Online for different shoes to find reviews and learn more about the different types of running shoes that are available that can help you with your particular foot condition whether it be a pronation problem or plantar fasciitis.
 This allows you to make an educated decision as to which shoes to try to which to avoid when you make your purchase.